michael-steinert/PromptEngineeringEssentials/README.md

 1. Text Preprocessing

-- **Tokenization**: The Process begins with breaking down the Text into Tokens, which can be Words, Subwords, or Characters, depending on the Model Architecture.
+- **Tokenization**: The Process begins with breaking down the Text into Tokens, which can be Words, Sub-words, or Characters, depending on the Model Architecture.
 This is a critical Step, as it defines how the Model will interpret and generate Text.
-- **Cleaning the Text**: The Text is cleaned by removing unnecessary Elements such as Stopwords, Punctuation, and other irrelevant Characters.
+- **Cleaning the Text**: The Text is cleaned by removing unnecessary Elements such as Stop-words, Punctuation, and other irrelevant Characters.
 Depending on the Model, this Step might also involve Lowercasing or Lemmatization, though more advanced Models may not require extensive Preprocessing.

 2. Word Embedding Creation